opitzconsulting/jquery-mobile-angular-adapter/README.md

 This returns the subarray of the given array with the currently loaded pages.

+Parameters:

-The first parameter is required and must be unique for every usage of the `paged` filter.
+1. The first parameter is required and must be unique for every usage of the `paged` filter.
 It is the property name in the scope which stores the state of pagination for this filter usage, and also contains the function `loadMore` and `hasMore` (see below).

-If the second parameter is a number, it is interpreted as the pageSize.
+2. If the second parameter is a number, it is interpreted as the pageSize.
 If this parameter is omitted, the default page size is used.
 This is by default 10, and can be configured using

     module(["ng"]).value('defaultListPageSize', 123);